sbarlster/unix-cmd-line/README.md

 ``` bash
 > pwd
 ```
 otherwise known as _print working directory_.
-It returns a simple resonse of what directory you are currenty in.
+It returns the simple resonse of your current directory.
 It is always good to know where you are.
 Especially if your memory is as short as mine.

-And finally... __What machine am I on?__ Again unit has a quick answer...
+And finally... __What machine am I on?__ Again unix has a quick answer...
 ```bash
 > hostname
 ```